debuggingfuture/chinese-proofreader/README.md

 # chinese-proofreader
-Chrome Extension proofreading chinese on the Web
+Chrome Extension proofreading Chinese on the Web